-To ensure that the requirement to mobilise and commence unplanned treatment on route within one hour of a call out is achieved, a shift system will operate from mid-November to mid-March.
-Operatives on shift will be based in all Depots, facilitating an immediate response to call outs.
+To ensure that the requirement to mobilise and commence unplanned treatment on route within one hour of a call out is achieved, a shift system will operate.
+Operatives on shift will be based in Depots, facilitating an immediate response to call outs.

-Outside of this period, operatives will be on stand-by and will be called out directly by the WSDO if required.
-Where the 5 day forecast indicates that severe weather is anticipated in these months, operatives will be put onto a shift system.
+Where the 5-day forecast indicates that severe weather is anticipated, additional operatives may be put onto a shift system.